zerotohero-dev/JFDI/README.md

 ## Supported Platforms

-**JFDI** is being devloped to have as little dependencies as possible.
+**JFDI** does not have any platform-specific dependencies.

 You should be able to run it on **any platform that supports Node.JS**.
 It should work properly in all major **Windows**, **Mac OSX**, and **Linux Platforms**.

 If you face any particular issue with your platform